ramyij/DSI_waterResearch/README.md

 ## Custering Notebook
 This notebook attempts to see relationships across multiple variables such as socio econmic status of the enrolled students.

+## GeoMapping RMD
+This R project visualizes the concentration of lead in drinking water throughout New York State.
+A user can specify a school of interest and see nearby potential contaminating sites such as wastewater dumping sites.